Skip to content

 5. Renderer layer

-The renderer owns: - navigation - chat UX - the welcoming Home composer and the Pulse diagnostic dashboard - capabilities and agents UI - settings - artifact presentation
+The renderer owns: - navigation - chat UX - the welcoming Home composer - the Threads workspace for indexed history search, tags, saved filters, and suggestions - tools, skills, and agents UI - settings - artifact presentation

 The renderer does not access the local filesystem or network directly.
 It goes through the preload bridge and IPC contract.

-Code: - apps/desktop/src/renderer/App.tsx — root component and routing. - apps/desktop/src/renderer/components/ — UI trees for each main area. - apps/desktop/src/renderer/stores/ — renderer-side state stores. - apps/desktop/src/renderer/hooks/useOpenCodeEvents.ts — the single event consumer on the renderer side. - apps/desktop/src/lib/session-view-model.ts — shared view-model builders used by the main-process session engine.
+Code: - packages/app/src/App.tsx — root component and routing. - packages/app/src/components/ — UI trees for each main area. - packages/app/src/stores/ — renderer-side state stores. - packages/app/src/hooks/useOpenCodeEvents.ts — the single event consumer on the renderer side. - packages/shared/src/session-view-model.ts — shared view-model builders used by the main-process session engine.

-Automations are a product layer wrapped around OpenCode-native execution.
+Workflows are a small product layer wrapped around OpenCode-native execution.

 It does not replace OpenCode sessions or subagents.
 It creates and tracks them.